parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 During the process, few parts of the overall system showed up to require some redisign due to poor functionality and/or lack of rubustness.
 Those upgrades are moslty about control communication, power supply distribution and the outer control box.

 ## The Hand
-The hands, like much of the forearms, had been reproduced stright close to the original [Parloma project](https://www.thingiverse.com/thing:701446): 24 3D-printed PLA parts assembled with glue, screws, 8mm alluminum/2mm steel joint axes and 45x3x0.3mm stainless steel springs.
+The hands, like much of the forearms, had been reproduced stright close to the original [Parloma project](https://www.thingiverse.com/thing:701446): 24 3D-printed PLA parts put together with glue, self-tapping M2 screws, 8mm alluminum/2mm steel joint axes and 45x3x0.3mm springs.

 ![Hand image](/assets/imgs/2018-03-03-parloma-imgs/IMG_0282.png)